 The Stelvio might be Italy’s most famous pass because of its height and celebrity from the Giro.
 But if you want to go hipster then don’t use the Passo dello Stelvio term, go local with Giogo dello Stelvio, an old Lombard word linked to the German Joch, which is also evident in the Stelvio’s Germanic name, the Stilfserjoch.

-Staying in German you can have a Tor in Italy, which is the German word for a door.
+Staying in German you can have a Tor in Italy, which is like the German word for a door or gate.
 Back in standard Italian we have valico as a link between two valleys.
 There are many more but to complete the A-Z let’s end with zovo which is derived from giogo we got earlier and you’ll find a zovo or two in north-eastern Italy.

 Languages merge, there’s a mixture and synthesis at work over time.
-Which explains the duality of the Passo della Foppa, literally the “Pass pass”, as well as other versions on this like the Passo dello Forcella, the Passo dello Zovo et cetera.
+Which explains the duality of the Passo della Foppa, literally the “Pass pass”, as well as other versions on this like the Passo dello Forcella, the Passo dello Zovo and others.

 Lastly Italy’s most common passo has to be the passo carabile and you’ll see signs all over the country for this.
 Only you won’t find them on a map, there’s no Strava segment and you shouldn’t break out a sweat as this means “driveway” or literally a passage for a carriage, a section of kerb that vehicles can pass over in order to get from the road to a building.